-As a letterer, I see a lot of scripts from a lot of different writers.
+e prepared to see a lot of differently formatted scripts from writers if you want to letter comics.
 Above all else, simplicity and specificity are what make for the best form.
 Often the editor and letterer have to comb through a malformed script and tidy it up before the next step in the creative process.
 Common mistakes are probably the result of not seeing other writers' form; a lot of comics freelancers tend to work in a vacuum.
 Comics scripts share their roots with playwriting/screenwriting, but have some specific differences, as you'll see.

 When I started thinking about putting together an article, the work of Fred Van Lente sprung to mind as probably the best example of script writing that I currently work with.
 Fred's good habits and attention to detail make working with one of his scripts a real pleasure, and a blast to read!
 I was thrilled when Fred (and Dark Horse) gave me permission to use the following page from BRAIN BOY #1.